remydeshayes/minimal/index.md

 ## 👀 Research interests

 I am broadly interested in causal inference, computational statistics and AI/ML for human health, behavior and well-being.
 Recently, I enjoyed using NLP, matching techniques and sensitivity analysis in the context of social media and mental health.
-In the past, I also had fun working on Time Series,
+In the past, I also had fun working on unsupervised reinforcement learning, generative adversarial networks, auction theory and times series forecasting.

-In my free time, I enjoy learning on
+In my free time, when I am not cooking, I like reading about sociology and occasionally I try to write something

 ## 🔍 Selected projects & publications

 #### NLP
-*   Item foo
+*   Fake news detection with PyTorch

 #### GAN
-*   Item foo
-*   Item bar
+*   Probability distribution learning and Generative Modeling - DCGAN & CycleGAN
+    Github   pdf
+*   Optimal Transport GAN
+    Github   pdf

 #### Reinforcement Learning
 *   Item foo